Yvonne Prévost

-Biography
+Early life

 Yvonne Prévost was the daughter of Ernest Prévost, son of Hippolyte Prévost, and Jeanne Koenigswarter, daughter of the lawyer Louis-Jean Koenigswarter, a member of an important banking family from Austria.
 She was the sister of André Prévost, vice-champion of France in tennis in 1900.

+Career

 Ranked "-40" in 1897 and 1902, Yvonne Prévost was a member of the sports society of the island of Puteaux and the Tennis Club of Paris.

 In 1900, she became the French champion with no competitor to challenge for the title, which was quite common at that time.
 However, she is mainly known for having participated a few weeks later in the international tennis tournament organized by the S.S.I.P. during the Universal Exhibition, a tournament that would be considered an Olympic event.
 She won the silver medal in women's singles, losing in the final to three-time English champion Charlotte Cooper-Sterry.
 She was also a finalist in the mixed doubles' tournament, partnered with Harold Mahony of Ireland.